 This Bash, Python, and git workshop is capped at 35 participants, and is on a first-come/first-served basis.

-- If you are looking to make yourself competitive in the job market
+- Make yourself competitive in the job market

-- If you want to take a personal project to the next level
+- Take a personal project to the next level

-Our trained instructors will lead you through a comprehensive, hands-on overview of an introductory data analysis using Python.
-We will cover topics like data types, functions, conditional statements, loops, errors and exceptions, debugging, and some key Python libraries and writing Python programs that will work like Linux command-line tools.
+Trained instructors lead a comprehensive, hands-on overview of an introductory data analysis using Python, covering topics like data types, functions, conditional statements, loops, errors and exceptions, debugging, and some key Python libraries and writing Python programs that will work like Linux command-line tools.
 This workshop is designed to provide a foundation of basic concepts that all programming depends on, using Python as an example.

 8:00 AM Registration | 9:00 AM – 5:00 PM Course Hours, Both Days